EliCash82/gent/README.md

 A website/web app for (and by) scholars looking for digital/computational expertise.

-Project by Anderson Evans / Masters Candidate CUNY Graduate Center
+Project by <h3>Anderson Evans</h3> / Masters Candidate CUNY Graduate Center

 Project Advisor: Professor Steve Brier